CPF LIFE or Retirement Sum Scheme?

-- Your Retirement Account (RA) savings will be used to pay premiums for your CPF LIFE plan.
+- Your Retirement Account (RA) savings will be used to as premiums for your CPF LIFE plan.

-- The main difference between RSS and CPF LIFE is that you only receive monthly payouts until 90 years old under RSS while CPF LIFE allows you to receive monthly payouts for life.
+- CPF LIFE allows you to receive monthly payouts for life.

 The Central Provident Fund (CPF) is a key pillar of Singapore’s social security system, and serves to meet our retirement, housing and healthcare needs.

 Most of us will be automatically enrolled into CPF LIFE.
-For those in the Pioneer and Merdeka Generation who were born before 1958, they would automatically join the Retirement Sum Scheme (RSS).
+For those in the Pioneer and Merdeka Generation who were born before 1958, they would automatically join the RSS.
 However, they have the option to switch to CPF LIFE at any time before turning 80.

 Retirement Sum Scheme (RSS)

-The RSS provides you with a monthly income to support your basic standard of living during retirement until your RA savings run out or when you turn 90, whichever is earlier.
+The RSS provides CPF members with monthly payouts to support a basic standard of living during retirement until your RA savings run out or when you turn 90, whichever is earlier.

 CPF Lifelong Income for The Elderly (CPF LIFE)

-CPF Life is a national annuity scheme launched in 2009 that provides you with a monthly payout no matter how long you live.
+Launched in 2009, CPF LIFE is a national annuity scheme that provides you with a monthly payout no matter how long you live.
 This is to ensure that you will not run out of retirement savings during your golden years.

 - Provides you with a monthly pay-out for as long as you live